Gomphrena plants are half hardy annuals that reach between 25 and 45 cm in height.

 If growing globe amaranth from seed outdoors then sow the seeds following the last frost of spring; lightly cover the globe amaranth seeds once sown.
 Ideally amaranths should be spaced at about 20 to 30 cm apart and grown in a sunny part of the garden, For best result grow Gomphrena species in a soil of pH 6 to 7.

-It is easy to look after Globe amaranth and other Gomphrena plant species.
-When they are young pinch back the tips to encourage branching; this will result in bushier Gomphrena plants.
-Once flowers break from their buds give a light feed.
+It is easy to look after Globe amaranth plants.
+When they are young, pinch back the tips to encourage branching; this will result in bushier Gomphrena plants.
+Once flowers break from their buds give them a light feed.

 If you enjoy the information on this site, then you'll love my book: The GardenersHQ Plant Growing Guide